What is a Holistic view? - An MSK Therapy perspective.

 So what is Tensegrity?

 The American architect, Buckminster Fuller first coined the term Tensegrity, though was never able to conceptualise it.
 The American Contemporary Sculptor, Kenneth Snelson imagined and created the first Tensegrity model.
 A tensegrity model is a structure that maintains its shape due to tensile forces and may look to defy gravity.
+There are many examples of tensegrity structures worldwide, and the Kurilpa Bridge over the river in Brisbane CBD is an excellent example.
 Such structures consist of compressive struts (which never touch each other) and tensional wires.
-The forces between these struts and wires maintain the shape of the structure.
-Such models are three-dimensional, and therefore, the application of an external force to the structure has a three-dimensional effect.
+The forces between these struts and wires maintain the structure's shape, which can adapt to changes in forces up to a point.
+Such models are three-dimensional, meaning that the application of force to the form has a three-dimensional effect both internally and externally.

 The concept of biotensegrity appears attributed to the Orthopaedic Surgeon, Dr Stephen Levin MD.
 Through Dr Levin's work, he soon realised that much like Snelson's tensegrity models, the human body was very similar, though biological.
 One can view the human body from a "tensegrity" or rather "biotensegrity" point of view.
 In essence, the body is made up of many bones (compressive struts), and structures which act as tensile wires with varying degrees of elasticity (ligaments, tendons, muscles and fascia).
 A tensegrity model made from compressive wooden rods and elasticated tensile wires helps explain biotensegrity in simplified terms.
 If one then applies an external force to a tensegrity model, then the entire shape of the model "adapts" or changes according to the applied force, up until a breaking point.
 The level of force applied to individual joint structures will affect the function of said joint(s) or how it moves.
 Too much force may restrict a particular movement or cause pain, and too little force can make a joint structure unstable, or prone to injury.
 As previously mentioned, "structure" can affect "function" and vice versa.
-Chronic pain can manifest from a continuous irritation of structures within the body and the normal healing process.
+Skeletal muscle tissues may also contain Myofascial Trigger Points (MTrPs), which can result in myofascial pain referral to other areas and are likely to affect overall biotensegrity.
+Such trigger points occupy space, pressing other structures around them and shortening muscle fibres sections.
+Chronic pain may manifest from a continuous irritation of structures within the body and interruption of the normal healing process.
+See the article on Persistent Pain for further details on aspects of such conditions and treatment.

 Biotensegrity - absolutely everything is connected

 There have been various attempts to create what are called “tensegrity“ models to demonstrate the relationships between tissues and structures within the body.
 As the body developed and grew into being, everything remained connected via fascia.
 Anatomy books frequently refer to “layers” when discussing the human body (skin, muscles, fascia, etc.).
 There are various types of identifiable structural and functional fascia including, inter-structural, spinal, structural and visceral.
 Furthermore, fascia permeates the entire body.
 Fascia has many properties, including the ability to transmit forces and is thought to have sensory and communicative capacities too.
 Fascia itself is a form of connective tissue, which is predominately made up of collagen fibres and looks a bit like “spider silk” or “cotton wool” under magnification.
 In a teaching context, the concept of layers is easy to understand and makes anatomy easier to learn.
 However, viewing the body in terms of layers is an oversimplification and ignores the fact that absolutely everything is connected.
 If everything is connected, then this has connotations for biomechanics globally.
 One can easily see the biotensegrity nature of the human body from a simple cut.
 The tissues pull apart on either side of the cut and taper at each end, which demonstrates tensile forces within.
-Throughout the healing processes, the tissues are gradually pulled back together, resulting in a scar (see article on healing and scar tissue).
+Throughout the healing processes, the tissues are gradually pulled back together, resulting in a scar (see related article on healing and scar tissue).
+The page on myofascial pain covers much more detail about fascia and its relevance for pain symptoms in a range of musculoskeletal conditions.

 Biotensegrity in pregnancy example